Cheapest States for Private Investigator License in 2026

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost patterns for obtaining a Private Investigator License:
+The following table categorizes states into cost tiers based on general trends observed in the security and investigations industry.

 | Tier | Estimated Range | States |